 OVI / DUI Breath Tests In Ohio

 Ohio law makes it illegal to operate a vehicle with a prohibited amount of alcohol in your breath, even if the alcohol is not impairing your ability to drive.
-If your ability to drive is impaired by alcohol, you may be charged with the separate offense of OVI 'impaired'.
-If a police officer suspects you are over the limit, the officer may ask you to submit to a breath test.
+If a police officer suspects you are 'over the limit', the officer may ask you to submit to a breath test.
 If the result is at or above .080 (but under .170), the officer will charge you with DUI / OVI 'per se'.
 If the result is at or above .170, the officer will charge you with DUI / OVI 'per se, high test'.
 Ohio has different mandatory penalties associated with these breath test offenses.

 Ohio has statutes, regulations, and cases regarding the use of breath tests as evidence in court.
 The statutes say, in a nutshell, that the breath test must be administered within three hours of vehicle operation and must be analyzed according to the methods approved by the Department of Health.
 The regulations by the Department of Health contain rules for maintaining breath-testing machines, checking the accuracy of the machines, administering breath tests, issuing operator permits, and maintaining records.

-The Dominy Law Firm is focused on DUI / OVI defense, and Shawn Dominy has expertise in the area of breath alcohol testing.
-For more information about Shawn Dominy, please see his profile, and for more details about the Dominy Law Firm, please see the firm overview.
-You can also see what clients say and review past case results.
+The Dominy Law Firm is focused on DUI / OVI defense, and our lawyers have expertise in the area of breath alcohol testing.
+For more information about the Dominy Law Firm, please see the firm overview.
+You can also see what our clients say and review our past case results.

-Shawn Dominy limits the number of cases he accepts so he can provide outstanding service to his clients.
-If he does not accept your case, he may be able to connect you with an attorney he is mentoring or another DUI defense law firm.
+The Dominy Law Firm limits the number of cases we accept so we can provide outstanding service to our clients.
+If we do not accept your case, we may be able to connect you with another Ohio DUI defense law firm.
 If you would like to discuss how the Dominy Law Firm can help with your DUI / OVI case, EMAIL US or call 614-717-1177 to arrange a free consultation.